Helpful Home Hacks for RA Sufferers

 More mobility aids and gripping devices hit the market each year, and while some will work well for your particular lifestyle, you might find that others are a big waste of money.

-Instead of finding out the hard way, consider these devices – some high-tech, some low-tech – that promise a big return on your investment:
+Instead of finding out the hard way, consider using devices – some high-tech, some low-tech – that promise a big return on your investment:

 - Food processor.
 Chopping vegetables can take a lot of time and energy, which makes food prep (and by extension, healthy eating) difficult during RA flare-ups.
 Invest in a food processor to get the job done really quickly, or a low-tech food chopper that you operate with the palm of your hand to spare your fingers the pain of holding a knife.